 A global snapshot of governance performance and trends

-Strong correlation between governance and prosperity: Countries with high governance scores consistently demonstrate higher levels of sustainable competitiveness
+There is a strong correlation between governance and prosperity: Countries with high governance scores consistently demonstrate higher levels of income levels

-Infrastructure quality varies significantly: Top-ranked countries invest heavily in transport, energy, and digital infrastructure
+Top-ranked countries invest heavily in public infrastructure, including transport, renewable energy, digital infrastructure, and public services

 Explore how countries compare across governance indicators